JonOlsenCa/Email_Analyzer/SETUP_INSTRUCTIONS.md

 The index page is automatically updated whenever new emails are analyzed.

+### Using the Refresh Button

+The Email Analyzer includes a Refresh button that allows you to fetch new emails without restarting the application:

+1. Click the "Refresh" button in the top-left corner of the index page
+2. The analyzer will fetch any new emails that have arrived since the last analysis
+3. New emails will be added to the table automatically

+For the Refresh button to work, the Refresh Emails server must be running.
+This server is automatically started when you run `run_email_analyzer.bat`.

+For more information about the Refresh functionality, see the `REFRESH_INSTRUCTIONS.md` file.

 ## Customizing the Configuration

 If you want to change the configuration (e.g., monitor a different folder or email account), you can edit the `monitor_new_emails.py` file: